vyos/vyos-documentation/docs/configuration/firewall/index.rst

    * **Prerouting (Bridge)**: all packets that are received by the bridge are processed in this stage, regardless of the destination of the packet.
-     First filters can be applied here, and/or also configure rules for ignoring connection tracking system, and also apply policy routing using ``set`` option while defining the rule.
+     First filters can be applied here, and/or also configure rules for ignoring connection tracking system.
 The relevant configuration that acts in:

      * ``set firewall bridge prerouting filter ...``.